 One evening whilst distributing food at the big factory, I became suddenly overwhelmed with emotion.
 I made a quick exit from the factory saying that I needed to go for some fresh air.
 I didn’t want to show how upset I was in front of our friends.
 However, several members of the ‘family of ten’ followed me out.
 I sat on the kerb side near the car park and they came and sat on the floor with me, showing concern that I was sad.
 One of them through one of our translators said that I mustn’t cry because he hasn’t seen his wife and children for a long time and if I cry, he will cry.

 There is so much more to tell about this experience.
-Maybe some of it I will just keep in my heart along with each and every one of these brave and courageous men.
+Maybe some of it I will just keep in my heart along with each and every one of these brave and courageous men and boys.